kyma-project/kyma/docs/service-brokers/docs/020-architecture-ab.md

 The Application Broker (AB) workflow consists of the following steps:

-1. The Application Broker watches for Applications (Apps) in the cluster and ApplicationMappings (APMs) in all Namespaces.
+1. The Application Broker watches for Applications (Apps) in the cluster and ApplicationMappings (AMs) in all Namespaces.
 2. The user creates an ApplicationMapping custom resource in a given Environment.
-The APM activates services offered by an App.
-The APM must have the same name as the App.
+The AM activates services offered by an App.
+The AM must have the same name as the App.
 3. The Application Broker creates an `application-broker` Service Broker (SB) inside the Environment in which the APM is created.
-This Service Broker contains data of all services provided by the activated Apllications.
-There is always only one `application-broker` Service Broker per Environment, even if there are more APMs.
+This Service Broker contains data of all services provided by the activated Applications.
+There is always only one `application-broker` Service Broker per Environment, even if there are more AMs.
 4. The Service Catalog fetches services that the `application-broker` Service Broker exposes.
 5. The Service Catalog creates a ServiceClass for each service received from the Service Broker.